Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 This is a step that puts clinical substance abuse counselors at the same level of preparation and expertise as licensed clinical social workers or licensed professional counselors.
 The year or two of study at the highest levels of diagnosis, treatment, and interdisciplinary approaches to addiction counseling give you next-level preparation to help patients climb out of the deepest, darkest throes of addiction.

-When you get that phone call at 3am from a patient on their very last dangling thread of connection to sobriety, a bottle sitting on the table in front of them, you need something deep and wise to draw on to talk them down.
-When a junior counselor comes to you with a family that has been put through the shredder by a child addicted to prescription painkillers, you have to have case studies, referral resources, and treatment techniques to draw on as well as an ocean of compassion.
+When you get that phone call at 3 am from a patient on their very last dangling thread of connection to sobriety, a bottle sitting on the table in front of them, you need something deep and wise to draw on to talk them down.
+When a junior counselor comes to you with a family that has been put through the shredder by a child addicted to prescription painkillers, you have to have case studies, referral resources, and treatment techniques to draw on, as well as an ocean of compassion.

 You get that expertise through a Master of Science in Addiction Counseling, a Master of Arts in Addiction Studies, or similarly focused degrees.
 It’s also common to find related majors that offer specific concentrations in substance use disorders.
-A Master of Science in Psychology with a Concentration in Addictions, or Master of Arts in Professional Mental Health Counseling Addictions Specialization will come with much of the same coursework.
+A Master of Science in Psychology with a Concentration in Addictions, or a Master of Arts in Professional Mental Health Counseling Addictions Specialization, will come with much of the same coursework.

 Naturally, you need to make sure that you are meeting the required educational hours for a clinical SUD counseling license in your state.
-If for whatever reason your degree doesn’t have that coursework, it’s possible to continue on with a Graduate Certificate in Addiction and Substance Use Related Disorders, or even a post-graduate version that checks the box.
+If, for whatever reason, your degree doesn’t have that coursework, it’s possible to continue on with a Graduate Certificate in Addiction and Substance Use Related Disorders, or even a post-graduate version that checks the box.

 Putting in Years of Experience Allows You to Hone Your Addiction Counseling Skills